 Legal entities available in Thailand

-Investors who want to register a company in Thailand are allowed to establish the business under the following legal entities:
+Investors are interested in setting up a company in Thailand are allowed to establish the business under the following legal entities:

 • limited company- established by at least three shareholders;

 • partnership – managed by minimum two persons;

 • joint venture – formed by a group of natural persons and/or legal entities.